Robert Carmody: Death

 In June 1967 Carmody was called up to go to Vietnam with his unit, D Troop of the U.S. 17th Cavalry Regiment.
-Despite pleas from his friends not to go as he was not sufficiently combat trained as a result of his boxing career, Carmody insisted on deploying with his unit.
-Several weeks after arriving, while on a routine six-man foot patrol just to the north of Saigon, Viet Cong guerillas ambushed the squad and killed five of the six men, the single survivor reaching safety after an arduous journey of eleven hours.
-Among the dead was Staff Sergeant Carmody, who was posthumously awarded the Bronze Star for his valor during the ambush.
-Many tributes were offered following his death from soldiers and sportsmen alike who had known and respected him during his career.
+Several weeks after arriving, Carmody was killed in action while on a routine six-man foot patrol just to the north of Saigon when the patrol was ambushed by Viet Cong guerillas.
+Four other members of the patrol were killed and the single survivor reached safety after an arduous journey of eleven hours.
+Sergeant Carmody was posthumously awarded the Bronze Star for his valor for his actions during the ambush.